 When a reporter’s transcript of proceedings is unavailable for appeal, the appeal may proceed by way of a “settled statement.”
-California Rules of Court, rule 8.130(g).
+California Rules of Court, rule 8.130(h).
 Some pitfalls of this procedure are revealed in People v.
 Cervantes, no. B183412 (May 16, 2007).

 On Cervantes’s first appeal, the court reporter advised that a technical malfunction prevented her from transcribing the testimony of the sole prosecution witness.
 Nearly a year after his conviction, Cervantes moved for summary reversal and a retrial based on the absence of the transcript.
 The Court of Appeal denied the motion but remanded for the trial court to determine if a settled statement could be obtained.

 At the hearing on the settled statement, held more than a year after conviction, the trial judge admitted having no recollection of the trial proceedings.
 The proffered settled statement was prepared almost entirely by the prosecutor with only nominal participation from appellate defense counsel, who had not participated at trial.
 Cervantes’ trial counsel had no input at all.
 He was deemed unavailable when appellate counsel told the court that he had left the public defender’s office.
 The trial court approved the settled statement.
-But to shun such discrepencies, you’d want to hire a proper criminal defense lawyer Los Angeles and lessen the probabilities of losing any potential cases.

 It turned out that Cervantes’s trial counsel remained practicing in town after leaving the public defender’s office.
 The Court of Appeal, noting that Cervantes will be entitled to a new trial if a settled statement cannot be approved, remanded for a determination of whether a settled statement could now be prepared with the assistance of his newly located trial counsel.